IslamiTP/To-Do-List-Manager-Java/README.md

 - **JavaFX**: Used for creating a graphical user interface.
 - **FXML**: For defining the UI layout.
 - **Maven**: For dependency management and building the project.

-## 📄 License

-This project is open source and available under the MIT License.
-See the [LICENSE](LICENSE) file for more information.